 Again, you see things experientially only in virtue of their having an effect on your visual system.
 For this reason, you can’t say you have seen Elizabeth I; you have seen her in pictures, but she does not exist now, and cannot have an effect on your visual system.
 In these cases, your visual experience is not directly enough connected to the object, in the manner that it would have been had you been face to face with Elizabeth I with your eyes open and your visual system in good working order.

 The perspective-control and causal-impact conditions imply that ‘see’ is object-directed.
 That is, to say that S sees O is to imply that O exists.
-Otherwise, there would nothing in visual space to adjust one’s perspective on, and fact or object causally to connect with.
+Otherwise, there would be nothing in visual space to adjust one’s perspective on, and fact or object causally to connect with.
 This introduces considerations beyond visual experience.
 It is not just about the subjective character of visual experience taken on its own, or just about its significance to the perceiver.
 Object-directedness is about how a visual experience connects to something beyond itself.
 If I do not wish to make this additional statement, I need to hedge the ‘see’.
-For example, instead of saying “I see a cat outside my window,” I might say: “From here, it looks as if there is a cat outside the window” but concede that I am not sure that it really is a cat.
-This suspends the object-directedness of the simple ‘see.’
+For example, instead of saying ‘I see a cat outside my window’, I might say: ‘From here, it looks as if there is a cat outside the window’ but concede that I am not sure that it really is a cat.
+This suspends the object-directedness of the simple ‘see’.
 This describes what my eyes tell me and makes no commitment to what lies beyond.

 These points are elementary, but they raise an interesting question about visual ephemera.
 I seem to see shadows; I can adjust my perspective on them.
 Yet, shadows are not material objects, and it is obscure how immaterial objects can causally impact me.
 The objects we see in pictures are not really there either, and once again it is unclear how I can be connected to them in the right way.
 Moreover, it does not even seem to me as if I am directly connected to a material thing when I see a shadow or a depiction: these things don’t even appear to be material.
 At the same time, it’s clear that when I seem to see such ephemera, there is some real situation that engages my visual system—for example, it really is a shadow that I see.
 What is going on here?
 In what way is this visual experience accurate and in what way is it misleading (if it is)?
 How should we construe the peculiar visual phenomenology of shadows and other ephemera?